psandovalsegura/flix/README.md

 The following **additional** features are implemented:

 - [x] Scroll view for smooth scrolling in detail view
-- [x] App icons in tab view with credit to Noun Project
+- [x] Icons in tab view with credit to Noun Project
 - [x] Tab bar views: now playing, top rated, upcoming
     - Top Rated category shows ranking with numbers
 - [x] Refreshing allows user to see the last time the app refreshed
+- [x] Nice homescreen App Icon

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):